tabbiho/kopiRAcoon-frontend/README.md

-240522 0945: Split coffee logic into its own component 240522 0945: Diagram logic settled --> water and coffee proportion 240522 1815: Combined coffee logic with diagram logic
+240522 0945: Split coffee logic into its own component 240522 0945: Diagram logic settled --> water and coffee proportion 240522 1815: Combined coffee logic with diagram logic 250522 0150: Added basic animation using framer motion 250522 0150: Added routes on app.jsx, combined combination and coffee diagram into make coffee component and moved combination to coffee-components folder.
+250522 0150: Added navbar